eemclaughlin/indieProject/DesignDocuments/projectPlan.md

 - [x] Center picture of cookbook, on listRecipes.
 - [x] On AddCookbookByISBN, Notes aren't being added with the cookbook info.
 - [x] On DeleteCookbook, fix phrasing to be more relevant.
+- [x] On addCookbook, only last author is array is used.
+Fix for multiple authors.

 # Stretch Goals
 ### Things I would like to get added given more time.